kevindigo/quests-of-zeus/README.md

 ## Game Rules Implementation

-The game follows the official Oracle of Delphi rules by Stefan Feld:
+The game closely aligns with the official Oracle of Delphi rules by Stefan Feld, but has variations:

 - **Map**: Hexagonal grid with radius 6
 - **Players**: 2-4 players (currently 2 implemented)